VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 {{< details title="Hint" closed="true" >}}

-You can use the internally computed by MESA quantities using the binary pointer `b%` and star pointers `s1%`/`s2%` to acccess the donor/accretor modules, respectively.
+You can use the quantities internally computed by MESA using the binary pointer `b%` and star pointers `s1%`/`s2%` to acccess the donor/accretor modules, respectively.
 Some examples of useful values are:

 - `b% s1% Teff`: The stellar effective temperature of the primary.
 - `b% s1% photosphere_L`: The stellar luminosity of the primary.
-- `b% s1% photosphere_logg`: Logarythm of the stellar gravitational acceleration of the primary.
+- `b% s1% photosphere_logg`: Logarithm of the stellar gravitational acceleration of the primary.

 {{< /details >}}